mithunkrb/cloud-native-infra-deep-dive/README.md

 ## Topics Covered

-- **Containers**: Learn the ins and outs of container technologies like Docker and Podman.
+- **Containers**: Learn the ins and outs of container technologies like Docker, containerd etc.
 - **Kubernetes**: Deep dive into Kubernetes architecture, operations, and best practices.
 - **eBPF**: Explore eBPF and its applications for observability, security, and networking.
 - **CNI (Calico/Cilium)**: Master container networking with leading CNIs like Calico and Cilium.